-For x-rays of 250 KeV, the roentgen, rad and rem are approximately equal.
-For practical purposes it is usually assumed that all x and gamma radiation from about 100 KeV to 3 MeV have a quality factor of 1 and that the roentgen, rad, and rem are equivalent in this range.
+For x-rays of 250 KeV, the Roentgen, rad and rem are approximately equal.
+For practical purposes it is usually assumed that all x and gamma radiation from about 100 KeV to 3 MeV have a quality factor of 1 and that the Roentgen, rad, and rem are equivalent in this range.
+Below are some examples of Quality Factors for different types of radiation.